On-Page SEO! Why you matter so much!

 You should include your keywords in your body text.
 The best SEO practice is to include your primary keyword in the H1 tag (only once).
 You can use your keywords any number of times on your body, but only if the context demands it.

 Don’t overuse your keywords or put them forcibly.
 The main idea is to increase the user experience.
 You don’t want a high bounce rate on your content.
 It will hamper your website in the long run.

 Additionally, you can improve user engagement by formatting your content properly.
 Use heading tags, tables, lists, images where appropriate.
 If you are writing a long article, make a table of content for easy navigation.

 Finally, check for grammar and spelling errors in your writing.
 And, use simple language to increase readability.

 You can use Grammarly to check grammar.
-For readability, Yoast SEO will give you real-time suggestions on its readability section.
+For readability, Rank Math will give you real-time suggestions on its readability section.
 You can also use the Hemingway App or WebPageFX’s Readability Test Tool.

 If you are trying to become the authority in your niche, links (internal, inbound and external) are necessary on a post.

 What the hell are links?

 Internal Link: An internal link connects different pages/posts on the same domain.
 You add a link that takes readers to some other pages/posts on the same website while internal linking.

 Inbound Link: When other websites link to your website, it is called inbound link.
 It is also called backlink.
 Creating backlink is off page SEO trick.
 Therefore, I won’t be talking about it in this article.